ksy141/mstool/README.md

 ## How to use
 ```
 import mstool

-# input.pdb is a coarse-grained structure.
-# This will randomly place atomistic atoms near their corresponding coarse-grained bead.
-# If you want to add mapping schemes because your molecules are not defined in the default mapping schemes,
-# use mapping_add = ['your_new_mapping1.dat', 'your_new_mapping2.dat']
-# If you want to overwrite the default mapping schemes, use mapping = ['your_new_mapping1.dat', 'your_new_mapping2.dat'].
 mstool.Backmap('input.pdb',  'backmapped.pdb', mapping_add = [])

-# This will minimize a system.
-This is an important step as the above step just randomly ungroups atoms.
-# cis/trans/chiral information is read from the default mapping schemes.
-If you want to add mapping schemes for new molecules,
-# use mapping_add = ['your_new_mapping1.dat', 'your_new_mapping2.dat']
 mstool.REM('backmapped.pdb', 'output.pdb', mapping_add = [])
 ```

+`input.pdb` is a coarse-grained structure.
+This will randomly place atomistic atoms near their corresponding coarse-grained bead.
+If you want to add mapping schemes because your molecules are not defined in the default mapping schemes, use `mapping_add = ['your_new_mapping1.dat', 'your_new_mapping2.dat']`.
+If you want to overwrite the default mapping schemes, use `mapping = ['your_new_mapping1.dat', 'your_new_mapping2.dat']`.

+`REM` will minimize a system.
+This is an important step as the above step just randomly ungroups atoms. cis/trans/chiral information is read from the default mapping schemes.
+If you want to add mapping schemes for new molecules, use `mapping_add = ['your_new_mapping1.dat', 'your_new_mapping2.dat']`.